takeshixx/knxmap/README.md

 ## Compatibility

 KNXmap requires Python 3.3 or newer.
 There are no external dependencies, everything is included in the standard library.

-*Note*: Users of Python 3.3 need to install the [asyncio](https://docs.python.org/3/library/asyncio.html) module from [PyPI](https://pypi.python.org/pypi).
+Users of Python 3.3 need to install the [asyncio](https://docs.python.org/3/library/asyncio.html) module from [PyPI](https://pypi.python.org/pypi).

 ## Usage

-Invoke `knxmap.py` locally or install it:

 ```
 python setup.py install
+knxmap -h
 ```

 ## Documentation